niewiemczego/bingx-headers-generator/README.md

 # THIS PROJECT IS FOR EDUCATIONAL PURPOSES ONLY!

 Please keep in mind that I do **NOT** encourage breaking any sort of security on websites.
-In addition, the project will not be updated in case of security changes by BingX

 # bingx-headers-generator